gitFerdo/image-processing/README.md

 - open CV
 - Caer

-- read images and videos
+- Read images and videos
-- rescale images and videos
+- Rescale images and videos
-- drawing shapes & putting text
+- Drawing shapes & putting text
   - Paint the image from certain color
     - Color whole of the image
     - Color certain portions of the image
   - Drawing shapes
     - Draw a Rectangle
       - Fill the rectangle
+    - Draw a Circle

 run python file - py <file_name.py>